JustAHoax/Loonie-Tunes/README.md

 ## How this works

 ### The Code
 As stated above, the Desktop application will read the AppData.lua file TSM outputs.
 It will pull all the items within that file and match their ids with appropriate names for those items.
 It will then create a final csv with which you can use however you would like.
-In this case I would suggest you use it as backend pricing data for a spreadsheet, so you can see where profits lie in your professions in World of Warcraft.
+In this case I would suggest you use it as backend pricing data for a spreadsheet, so you can see where profits are in your professions in World of Warcraft.

 ## Steps